HENNGE/aapns/README.md

 Use this API to maintain a fixed size connection pool and gain automatic retries with exponential back-off.
 A connection pool can handle up to `1000 * size` (current Apple server limit) concurrent requests and practically unlimited dumb queue of requests should concurrency limit be exceeded.
 It is thus suitable for bursty traffic.

-Use this API for generic RPC-like communication over HTTP/2.
+Use this API to send notification en masse or generic RPC-like communication over HTTP/2.

 ```py
 from aapns.pool import create_ssl_context, Pool, Request